Siqi-Du/booknotes/system-design/system-design-interview/chapter22/README.md

 # Ad Click Event Aggregation
-Digital advertising is a big industry with the rise of Facebook, YouTube, TikTok, etc.
+**Digital advertising** is a big industry with the rise of Facebook, YouTube, TikTok, etc. Benifit is its measurability(quantified by real-time data).

 Hence, tracking ad click events is important.
 In this chapter, we explore how to design an ad click event aggregation system at Facebook/Google scale.

-Digital advertising has a process called real-time bidding (RTB), where digital advertising inventory is bought and sold:
+Digital advertising has a core process called [**real-time bidding (RTB)**](https://www.youtube.com/watch?v=ylhKJSrxutM&ab_channel=WebFX), where digital advertising inventory is bought and sold:
 ![digital-advertising-example](images/digital-advertising-example.png)

 Speed of RTB is important as it usually occurs within a second.
-Data accuracy is also very important as it impacts how much money advertisers pay.
+Data accuracy(mesure effectiveness) is also very important as it impacts how much money advertisers pay.

 Based on ad click event aggregations, advertisers can make decisions such as adjust target audience and keywords.
+Key metrics used: click-through rate(CTR) and conversion rate(CVR).

 # Step 1 - Understand the Problem and Establish Design Scope
  * C: What is the format of the input data?
+ * I: log file in different servers. click events with ad_id, click_timestamp, user_id, ip and country
+ * C: Data colume?
- * I: 1bil ad clicks per day and 2mil ads in total.
-Number of ad-click events grows 30% year-over-year.
+ * I: **1 bil ad clicks per day** and **2mil ads in total**.
+Number of ad-click events grows **30%** year-over-year.
  * C: What are some of the most important queries our system needs to support?
  * I: Top queries to take into consideration:
    * Return number of click events for ad X in last Y minutes